 C. Mask adjoining surfaces not receiving resinous flooring, drains, and other substrate penetrations to prevent spillage, leaking, and migration of coatings.

 {Note to Specifier: Retain the following paragraph if a seamless flooring system is desired.
 It should be noted that on newly poured concrete slabs, and on concrete surfaces that will be undergoing dramatic temperature swings, there may be significant movement taking place at the control joints.
 Such movement may not be able to be accommodated by the epoxy flooring system.
 This can result in cracking through the resinous flooring.
-Another option is to have control joints and dynamically moving cracks brought up through the coating and sealed with an elastomeric joint sealant such as Eucolastic or Tammsflex }
+Another option is to have control joints and dynamically moving cracks brought up through the coating and sealed with an elastomeric joint sealant such as Eucolastic or Tammsflex

 [D. Static Cracks and Non-Moving Joints shall be routed to a minimum with of ¼” and